roryprimrose/ModelBuilder/design.md

   - the standalone `Model.Populate(instance)` path is unchanged and still assigns **all** settable members, because no construction happened there.

+  **Constructor arguments are siblings (resolved).** Every constructor argument is recorded as a sibling under the **parameter name** (camelCase), so members built during population can derive from it.
+This works even when a parameter is **not exposed as a property** — a type with `Contact(string firstName, string lastName)` and only an `Email` property still derives `Email` from the constructor arguments.
+Two mechanics make this work:
+  - The generated `Create<T>()`/`From` code builds (or accepts) each constructor argument into a local, records it as a sibling under the parameter name in declaration order (so a later argument can read an earlier one), then constructs and populates the complement members.
+  - Sibling lookup is **case-insensitive** (`StringComparer.OrdinalIgnoreCase` in the sibling scope), so a camelCase parameter (`firstName`) satisfies the PascalCase lookup the built-in derived sources use (`FirstName`).
+This is safe because C# forbids two parameters or two properties that differ only by case.

+  Members suppressed by the constructor match (above) do not need a separate sibling record — the constructor argument they came from is already recorded under the parameter name.
+Interaction to
-  Constructor-set members are still **recorded as siblings** (under their property name) before the complement is populated, so sibling-derived values (e.g. `Email` from `FirstName`/`LastName`) stay consistent with the supplied constructor arguments.
-Interaction to record: an explicit `.From(...)` argument therefore **overrides** any custom/built-in value source for that member (the member is skipped in population); nested members are unaffected.
+  record: an explicit `.From(...)` argument therefore **overrides** any custom/built-in value source for that member (the member is skipped in population); nested members are unaffected.

 ---